 Over the past several decades, the Federal Estate Tax has gone through several changes, the results of which were to reduce significantly the impact of this tax for most taxpayers.
-In 2017, the Federal Estate Tax went through one of its most significant changes during this period - as of 2020, all taxable estates of less than \$11.58 million will be excluded from paying any federal estate tax.
-For married couples, this means that taxable estates of up to \$23.16 million are excluded.
-Note that these exclusions will increase over time with cost-of-living increases.
+In 2017, the Federal Estate Tax went through one of its most significant changes during this period - as of 2025, all taxable estates of less than \$13.99 million will be excluded from paying any federal estate tax.
+For married couples, this means that taxable estates of up to \$27.98 million are excluded.

-This doesn't mean that tax planning is no longer necessary.
-For example, the current tax law is set to sunset after 2025, with the estate tax reverting to the level it would have been if the 2017 change in law had not been passed.
+However, the current tax law is set to sunset after 2025, with the estate tax reverting to the level it would have been if the 2017 change in law had not been passed.
 This would reduce the exclusions to about \$7 million for individuals and \$14 million for couples.
 Still pretty good, but for some, this sunset could require additional planning.

 Not to be forgotten is the Maryland Estate Tax.
 While it was the goal of Maryland to tie the Maryland Estate Tax to the same exclusions as those at the federal level, when the federal exclusions soared to over \$11 million per person, Maryland reacted by capping its exclusion to \$5 million per person.
 Unlike the federal level, this cap will not increase with cost-of-living increases.
 Under Maryland law, taxable estates in excess of \$5 million (\$10 million for a married couple) are subject to a 16% estate tax.

 The uncertainty at the federal level, hopefully, will only affect some clients, and for those, we have some estate planning techniques that can reduce, if not eliminate, the impact of the federal estate tax on their estates.
 For the rest, the current and foreseeable tax impact of the federal estate tax will allow us to prepare estate plans with a greater focus on the needs of your family, rather than on complex and ever-changing tax-planning alternatives.